May

 One of the refractors I picked up from a collector breaking up his set this month features Royals pitcher Kevin Appier.
 When searching for this card I have always lumped it in with other commons.
 After all, he wasn’t the team’s ace and didn’t win many awards, right?

 The Royals of the 1990s were notorious for uninspiring offense.
 George Brett was riding into the sunset and Bo Jackson had left for Chicago after suffering a serious hip injury.
 That left a talented crop of pitchers to carry the team.
-Brett Saberhagen was the franchise ace, throwing the team’s only no-hitter through that point before being traded to the New York Mets in 1991.
+Bret Saberhagen was the franchise ace, throwing the team’s only no-hitter through that point before being traded to the New York Mets in 1991.
 Former Mets star David Cone began a multi-season stint with Kansas City in 1993 before going on to resume winning five World Series championships elsewhere.
 Although he was a first round draft pick, Kevin Appier didn’t stand out as the bedrock of the rotation.
 At least, that’s my memory of the time.

 The 1993 season was the best of Appier’s career and the story is best told through that year’s American League Cy Young Award.
 Appier posted a record of 18-8 in 238 innings of work while the Royals went 84-78.
 He generated nearly 7 wins above replacement, a figure commensurate with the output of Randy Johnson and ahead of perennial MVP candidates like Frank Thomas.
 An ERA of 2.56 was well ahead of the 3.00+ figures posted by that year’s pitchers.